CarolDoudouCao/1Long-Term-and-Geographic-Variation-in-Body-Size-Among-Chinese-Populations/README.md

   - Robust regression for contemporary groups due to outliers.
   - Linear and mixed-effects models for archaeological groups, incorporating site-specific random effects.
 - **Visualizations**: Regression coefficients were plotted to represent the direction and magnitude of relationships.
+                      Inverse Distance Weighting (IDW) was also used to represent spatial variability in body size for living and archaeological groups.
+This method emphasizes local environmental and cultural factors
 ---

 ## 3. Bayesian Modeling